Wolfgang Ischinger: Europe is surrounded by a 'ring of fire' | DW | 12.02.2021

 "In diplomacy, the absence of direct and personal, physical contact is really harmful in the long run," he said.

-Biden's first overseas trip as Vice President in 2009 included a sit-down with Chancellor Merkel at the Munich Security Conference
+Biden's first overseas trip as Vice President in 2009 included a sit-down with Chancellor Merkel at the MSC

 Rebuilding ties amid 'fundamental doubt'